AP source: Mavs, Nowitzki agree on 3-year deal

 Dirk Nowitzki and the Dallas Mavericks have agreed on what could be the final NBA contract for the big German.

 A person with knowledge of the deal told The Associated Press on Thursday that Nowitzki would get a three-year contract worth roughly $30 million.
 The person spoke on condition of anonymity because the deal has not been announced.

 New contracts can’t be signed until next Thursday.

 The 36-year-old Nowitzki is taking a big pay cut with a contract similar in value and structure to the one Tim Duncan signed with San Antonio two years ago.

 Duncan, who also took a much lower salary, is exercising a player option to return for the final season of his deal after helping the Spurs win their fifth title since 1999.

 Nowitzki just completed a four-year deal worth $80 million, and he left money on the table in that deal hoping the Mavericks could get some pieces around him.

-The pursuit of other stars is even more urgent with Nowitzki getting close to the end of what figures to be a Hall-of-Fame career.
-The 2011 NBA Finals MVP put off finalizing the deal until after the Mavericks met with free agent Carmelo Anthony, which happened Wednesday night.
+The pursuit of other stars is even more urgent with Nowitzki getting close to the end of what should be a Hall of Fame career.
+The 2011 NBA Finals MVP put off finalizing the deal until after the Mavericks met with free agent Carmelo Anthony, which happened on Wednesday.

 If the Mavericks miss out on Anthony, there are a number of other small forwards on their wish list, topped by Houston’s Chandler Parsons.
 He is a restricted free agent, and the Rockets can match any offer.